Classic kit sponsors, in no particular order...

 Boca shirts were covered by Argentina's most popular beer from 1995 to 2001.

-HSV had two cracking sponsors on their shirts in the 1970s, Campari and Hitachi, before switching to BP in 1979 for eight years - a great era for the club, winning the Bundesliga twice and the European Cup, although UEFA wouldn’t allow shirt sponsors in the final.
+HSV had two cracking sponsors on their shirts in the 1970s, Campari and Hitachi, before switching to BP in 1979 for eight years - a great era for the club, Bundesliga winners twice and champions of Europe, although UEFA wouldn’t allow shirt sponsors in the final.

-The ice cream giants were originally formed in the city of Milan, so it was a tasty fit when they paired up between 1992 and 1994, the iconic lettering looking fantastic on the Rossoneri shirts.
+The ice cream giants were originally formed in the city of Milan, so it was a tasty fit when they paired up between 1992 & 1994.
+Their iconic lettering looked fantastic on the Rossoneri shirts, although they were missing in the 4:0 Champions League final crushing of Barcelona as it was the last final that UEFA insisted on unsponsored shirts.

 We've had Milan, so we better do Inter.
 Another fantastic match-up, and another where no-one outside Italy had a clue who the sponsor was!
 Misura were on the shirts from 1982 to 1991, and were a local company specialising in cereals & snacks.